somnand/SystemCleanup/README.md

 # System Cleanup

-This program automatically identifies the duplicated files and eventually removes them
+This program automatically identifies the duplicated files and eventually removes them.

+The program will iterate through all folders recursively limited to the root directory mentioned.
+It will obtain all the files and store them into a [data-structure]currently HashSet.
+Objects of <code>model.FileInfo</code> are created which are later on stored into the HashSet mentioned.
+Any collision will show same files.

+## Using the Software
+From the releases section download the binary and run it using the following command.

+java -jar SystemCleanup.jar "Path to Root"

-## Getting Started
+## Getting Started(Development)
 Clone the project.

 *git clone https://github.com/somnand/SystemCleanup.git*